Pragya D. Yadav: Early life and career

-She was born on July 1, 1978, in Kui Kol, Sant Kabir Nagar district, in the North Indian state of Uttar Pradesh.
+She was born on 1 July 1978, in Kui Kol, Sant Kabir Nagar district, in the North Indian state of Uttar Pradesh.
 She studied at Sarswati Shishu Mandir in Tanda, Ambedkar Nagar, from 1984 to 1989 and attended Vidyut Parishad Intermediate College, Tanda, from 1989 to 1995.
-She holds a B.Sc. from Dr. Ram Manohar Lohia Avadh University.
+She holds a B.Sc. and M.Sc. from Dr. Ram Manohar Lohia Avadh University.
 She completed a Doctoral degree at the ICMR-National Institute of Virology in affiliation with the University of Pune in 2004.

 Work

 Yadav joined ICMR-National Institute of Virology in 2003.
 In 2006, she traveled to the Centers for Disease Control and Prevention, USA, for Biosafety level four laboratory (BSL 4) management training.
 After returning from the US, she was involved in setting up the BSL 4 lab at NIV, which was operationalized in 2013.
 She is in-charge of Biosafety level 4 (BSL 4) laboratory at the National Institute of Virology (NIV).
-Yadav was instrumental in isolating the SARS-CoV-2 virus and conducting animal studies to develop indigenous Covid-19 vaccines Covaxin and ZyCoV-D. She has expertise in Crimean-Congo hemorrhagic fever, Nipah, Ebola, Hantaan orthohantavirus, Kyasanur Forest disease, Viral hemorrhagic fever and Severe Acute Respiratory Syndrome coronavirus.
+Yadav was instrumental in isolating the SARS-CoV-2 virus and conducting animal studies to develop indigenous COVID-19 vaccines Covaxin and ZyCoV-D. She has expertise in Crimean-Congo hemorrhagic fever, Nipah, Ebola, Hantaan orthohantavirus, Kyasanur Forest disease, Viral hemorrhagic fever and Severe Acute Respiratory Syndrome coronavirus.
 Her clinical research includes co-authoring 226 peer-reviewed articles in the past 17 years.